Services supporting schools and settings

 For further information about the teams, visit the Standards and Effectiveness pages.

-• Information and contact details can be found on the West Sussex Services for Schools website.
+• Information and contact details can be found on the West Sussex Services for Education website.

 See also: Planning school places

-• Information and resources on self harm can be found on the West Sussex Services for Schools website.
+• Information and resources on self harm can be found on the West Sussex Services for Education website.

 Programme Manager – Danielle Wilkinson